benlten/adversarial-demo/README.md

 - fast.ai for the ImageNette dataset
 - PyTorch team for excellent deep learning framework
 - UCSD DSC291 Fall 2025 course staff

----

-**For questions or issues, please open a GitHub issue or contact the course staff.**